Mortreddd/uniread/README.md

     > Users can start new books and define the title, genre, and description.
 Books can be marked as collaborative or solo projects.

--   Collaborative Writing

-    > Collaborators can be invited to work on a book, allowing multiple users to contribute to the same project.
-Real-time editing with version control to track changes made by different collaborators.

 -   Private Messaging

     > Users can communicate with collaborators through a private messaging system to discuss ideas, plot points, and revisions.